 FOUNDER(S) | Veronica Cabezas, Ricardo Cuervo

-This fashion startup aims to take on the product recommendation problem by applying machine learning to the shopping process.
+This fashion startup aims to solve the product recommendation problem by applying machine learning to the shopping process.

-Genostyle, examined 5 million products, 6.500 brands and has designed a new taxonomy to categorize them, based on 15 different so-called
+Genostyle examined 5 million products and 6,500 brands and has designed a new taxonomy to categorize them based on 15 different so-called “style genomes.”

 Customers using the platform receive a style code that indicates the degree to which they skew away or toward the expected/wanted style.